De-matting & Brush Out Services

 Preventing Future Mats

 The best dematting is the kind you never need.
-Here are some tips to keep your dog mat-free between grooming appointments:
+Here's what actually works between appointments:

 Need Help With a Matted Coat?